Love your Vagina...especially during the perimenopause and in the post menopausal years

 Vaginal irritation, dryness or soreness

-More infections due to changes in the acidity levels of the vagina - always find out if it’s a bacterial infection or a fungal infection.
+More infections due to changes in the acidity levels of the vagina - always find out if it’s a bacterial infection or a fungal infection, try not to be tempted to self medicate.

 Cervical secretions are decreased leading to reduced lubrication.

-Urinary problems including frequency, urgency, leakage or recurrent UTIs
+Urinary problems include frequency, urgency, leakage or recurrent UTIs

 Overactive bladder